tyrcho/fp-scala/paths/README.md

 for example, all the possible ways to go to Paris from Marseille with all intermediate cities.

 We suppose the API produce **only valid paths**, no need to implement any validation on the paths.
+(eg: do NOT consider paths like A-B C-D, only consider A-B B-C C-D)

 ## Use Cases